How to Track Facebook Ads in Google Analytics 4: An Overview

 For deeper analysis of your Facebook ad campaigns, you can create custom reports in the Explorations section with any metrics you need.

-But without further integration of cost data, you won’t see much regarding the value of your ads results, as you won’t be able to see profitability.
-So let’s go a little further to calculate ROAS with the help of cost data importing.
+But without further integration of revenue and cost data, you won't see much regarding the value of your ads results, as you won't be able to see profitability.
+So let's go a little further to calculate ROAS with the help of cost data importing.

-How to import Facebook ads cost data to GA4
+How to Import Facebook Ads Cost Data to GA4

 There are three ways to import cost data from Facebook ads into GA4:

-1. Import Facebook Ads cost data CSV file into Google Analytics 4
+1. Import Facebook Ads Cost Data CSV File into Google Analytics 4

 With this method, you have to put data from Facebook ads into a CSV file and upload it manually to Google Analytics 4 every time you need a report.
-If you have just two or three Facebook ad accounts and you want to get a report every month, this manual method should work for you.
-But when it comes to having 10 ad accounts or having more advertising channels, or if you want to get a report weekly or daily, it gets complicated and time-consuming.
+If you have just two or three Facebook ad accounts, and you want to get a report every month, this manual method should work for you.
+But when it comes to having 10 ad accounts or having more advertising on other traffic channels, or if you want to get a report weekly or daily, it gets complicated and time-consuming.

 Dive deeper with this read

-2. Import Facebook ads cost data CSV file with the GA4 SFTP method
+2. Import Facebook Ads Cost Data CSV File with the GA4 SFTP Method

 There are a few reasons why managing a self-service SFTP server for importing Facebook ad cost data to GA4 may not be your best option:

-• Total cost of ownership (TCO).
-Although the initial costs of establishing a self-managed SFTP server on public cloud providers like Google Cloud, AWS, and Azure may seem economical at first glance (potentially less than $50 per month), it’s critical to recognize the hidden expenses associated with ongoing maintenance.
+3. Total cost of ownership (TCO): Although the initial costs of establishing a self-managed SFTP server on public cloud providers like Google Cloud, AWS, and Azure may seem economical at first glance (potentially less than $50 per month), it's critical to recognize the hidden expenses associated with ongoing maintenance.
 The true hidden costs lie in the time and effort required by IT personnel to manage, monitor, and troubleshoot your self-managed SFTP server.

 Read more about how to import cost data from Facebook ads into GA4 using the SFTP method in our article.

-Challenges in importing Facebook ads cost data to GA4
+Challenges in Importing Facebook Ads Cost Data to GA4

 Both of the methods above require you to regularly prepare a CSV file yourself for uploading.
 This activity can be tedious and time-consuming, as you need to: